-b) As we saw earlier, the older structured approach decomposes the system according to its functionality - e.g. major pieces in the decomposition would be "enroll student", "drop student", "print schedule", "print course list", etc. The object oriented approach decomposes the system according to its data - e.g. the major pieces in the decomposition would be "student" and "course", related by an "enrolled in" relationship.
+b) As today's chapter in the book discussed, the older structured approach decomposes the system according to its functionality - e.g. major pieces in the decomposition would be "enroll student", "drop student", "print schedule", "print course list", etc. The object oriented approach decomposes the system according to its data - e.g. the major pieces in the decomposition would be "student" and "course", related by an "enrolled in" relationship.